Skip navigation

 Chamber Choir Canticum Maris

-The chamber choir Canticum Maris operates within the Finnish parish in Vaasa and was founded in 2020.
-The choir is conducted by Dir.
+The chamber choir Canticum Maris operates within the Vaasa Finnish Parish.
+It was founded in 2020 by Dir.
 Mus.
-Tarja Viitanen.
+Tarja Viitanen, who still conducts the choir.